 The client verifies the enclave is running the expected code from the pinned repo, then pins the TLS certificate for all subsequent requests.
 If anything doesn’t match, the connection fails.

-You can also connect to your container using the Tinfoil CLI.
-The proxy command runs a local reverse proxy that verifies attestation and forwards requests:
+You can also connect to your container with the standalone Tinfoil Proxy CLI (tinfoil-proxy), which runs a local reverse proxy that verifies attestation and forwards requests:

 -e <CONTAINER_URL> \